Tom Minnick

 Thomas Minnick (born c.
 1968) is an American junior college football coach.
-He is the head football coach for Highland Community College, a position he has held since 2025.
-He was the head football coach for Joliet Junior College from 2006 to 2007, Arizona Western College from 2008 to 2018, and Garden City Community College from 2019 to 2023.
+He was the head football coach for Joliet Junior College from 2006 to 2007, Arizona Western College from 2008 to 2018, and Garden City Community College from 2019 to 2023, and Highland Community College in 2025.
 He also coached for DuPage and Lake Park High School.
 He played college football for DuPage as a quarterback.